utcn-cs-software-design-tudorv-2019/LabInfo/README.md

 ### ~~~ Please follow this page on a regular basis ~~~ ###

+### Update 21 March 2019 ###

+#### Project work ####

+Please think of a project you would like to do and register it here https://classroom.github.com/g/WaPoKooh .
+You can work alone or in groups of 2.

+Technologies should be Java or .Net (C#) with the possibility to use Python or Ruby as long as you do it OOP and following everything you learn at the course and lab

+Mandatory: each project contributor needs to:

+- be responsible for at least 1 flow top-bottom

+- have at least 10 intermediate commits during the semester

 ### Update 14 March 2019 ###

 #### Laboratory work